mpanunto/PanunTools/docs/README_GISSWorkflowAssistant.md

 5) Sync
 6) Swap out Master Incident GDB

+The main idea behind this tool is that once all feature and attribute edits are made, it reduces the GISS workload down to simply ensuring that IncidentName values are clean.
+It's a lot easier to focus on one thing, rather than having to remember and navigate through several processes.
 To speed things up, I would recommend setting your incident's default input values in the script tool parameters, that way you can just open the tool and run.